Feb 15, 2019

 - Successfully integrate knowledge and skills in a prehospital setting while being monitored by a preceptor.

 Admission Requirements: Admission to HCC does not guarantee admission to Emergency Medical Technician Program.
-The requirements below must be completed and submitted to the Office of Admissions and Registration by the first day of class.
+The requirements below must be completed and submitted to the Office of Admissions Enrollment Management by the first day of class.

 - Official transcripts from all colleges attended